bryant/rosalind/README.md

 rosalind
 ========

-haskell solutions to rosalind.info/problems/ .
+haskell solutions to the problem sets at [rosalind](http://rosalind.info/problems/).